 Looking to get involved?
 Show up to general meetings to learn more.
 Any new or returning members are welcome!

-The ASUREI Energy Dashboard shows real-time energy production data from some of our completed renewable energy projects.
+The Energy Dashboard shows real-time energy production data from some of our completed renewable energy projects.

-See a list of the current and completed projects that the ASUREI has funded.
+See a list of the current and completed projects that the Renewable Energy Initiative has funded.

 Mini Grants